Yos Riady

 What Formo Was Built For

 Formo tracks the full user journey from offchain engagement to onchain conversion.
 Instead of cookies, it uses wallet addresses as the primary identifier.
-This enables wallet-level behaviour tracking across sessions and devices, smart contract interactions and transaction volume, onchain attribution connecting marketing touchpoints to transactions, and Revenue Per Wallet (RPW), the Web3 equivalent of LTV.
+This enables wallet-level behaviour tracking across sessions and devices, smart contract interactions and transaction volume, onchain attribution connecting marketing touchpoints to transactions, and Revenue Per Wallet (RPW), the DeFi equivalent of LTV.

-Where GA4 Falls Short for Onchain Applications
+Where GA4 Falls Short for DeFi Applications

 The Cookie Problem